alexharri/website/posts/bit-sets-fast-foreach.md

 while (word !== 0) {
   const lsb = word & -word;

-  // Unset the least-significant bit word ^= lsb;
+  word ^= lsb; // Unset the least-significant bit

   // With the least-significant bit unset, the next iteration
   // will yield the next least-significant set bit.
 }
 ```

-By unsetting the least-significant set bit `word & -word` will yield the next set bit in the next iteration, which we keep doing while `word` is non-zero.
-This lets us iterate over the set bits without any `if` statements!

-But we've got one more problem.
+We can now iterate over the set bits of a word, but we've got a small problem.
 We want to invoke the callback with the _index of_ the set bits, not the set bits themselves.

-We'll accomplish this through the use of [Hamming weights][hamming_weight].
+We'll find the index of the set bit through the use of [Hamming weights][hamming_weight].

 [hamming_weight]: https://en.wikipedia.org/wiki/Hamming_weight